This guide will cover essential information about migrating to Taiwan. Dive in to learn more

 How To Pay for Taiwan Health Insurance

-You’ll receive your insurance bill monthly and you can take it to any convenience store to pay it.
-Or, you can pay it directly from your bank account.
+You’ll receive your insurance bill monthly via mail.
+Take it to any convenience store to pay for it.
+Or, pay it directly from your bank account.

-Instead of waiting for the mail, you can download the smartphone app and instantly find your health insurance bill there.
-You can then take the barcode that the app provides and pay for your bill at any convenience store.
+Instead of waiting for the mail, download the smartphone app and instantly find your health insurance bill there.
+Take the barcode that the app provides and pay for your bill at any convenience store.

-If you have a 4G (yes, it has to be 4G) cell plan, then you won’t have to worry much because you’ll just receive a text message.
+If you have a postpaid cellular plan, then you won’t have to worry much because you’ll just receive a text message.

 If you’re cheap like me and went the other route, receiving a code VIA their website, it seems impossible to do it on a Mac.
 Because you need a card reader, and from my experience, card reading software didn’t work.